 I used reviews on Amazon, B+HPhoto, Adorama, and some of the camera review sites too.

-None of these would be considered the best travel tripod under 50, but that's more of a specific topic covered elsewhere.
-These three tripods under $50 made the cut because of their extremely high consumer rankings, not my own personal experience with them.
+None of these would be considered the best lightweight travel tripod under 50, but that's more of a specific topic covered elsewhere.
+These three tripods under $50 made the cut because of their cheap price and extremely high consumer rankings, not my own personal experience with them.

 Handle makes it easy to carry.
 It's the top seller by a landslide.
 It's half the price of the Dolica tripod.

 It collapses to only 24 inches.
 The center pole can be removed and used as a monopod for video.